Frequently Asked Questions

 Can I arrive before or leave after the camp days?

 If you wish to arrive before the camp or extend your stay, it is possible.
-Please contact Le Petit Baroudeur by mail at info@lebaroudeur.ch.
+Please contact Catherine from Le Petit Baroudeur by mail at info@lebaroudeur.ch.
 Don’t forget to specify that you are taking part in the snowboard camp to benefit from a special discount on the accommodation.
-Ski pass, Snow gear will be at your own charge and arrangement.
+Everything else such as Lift pass, Snow gear… will be at your own charge and arrangement.

 Private Rooms : due to limited number of spots and rooms available in the camp , we don’t normally offer a private room option but it may be possible upon request.
 It costs 50% more of the total package price.